By Louise Mowbray, Managing Director, Mowbray by Design

 “I’m going to work, I’m at work or I’m working” used to be rooted in something physical, something tangible.
 Work was a place that had working hours, people, culture, water coolers and big corner offices for management.
 Interestingly, today we are beginning to redefine work as an activity rather than a place, and it’s no surprise considering the eighteen months we’ve all been through.

-That’s a big shift in our collective behaviour and it seems we’re not prepared to walk it back, as we’ve witnessed over the last couple of months with pushback from employees around the world.
+That’s a big shift in our collective behaviour and it seems we’re not prepared to walk it back, as we witnessed over the last couple of years with pushback from employees around the world.

 Our relationship to work is changing and it’s not just the practicalities of ‘working’ – it’s our collective awareness of a system that no longer serves us.
 A system designed for people who have minimal parenting responsibilities, who can afford to live close to the office and are measured in industrial style ‘productivity’ terms.